Class PGS_Morphology

 round

-(processing.core.PShape shape, double extent) Modifies the corners of a specified shape by replacing each angular corner with a smooth, circular arc.static processing.core.PShape
+(processing.core.PShape shape, double radius) Rounds polygon corners by replacing each corner with a circular arc.static processing.core.PShape

 simplify